-I’m going to let you in on a little secret though that might help.
-What if I told you that she is not intending to be mean to you.
-Rather, her behaviour is a road map to understanding what is going on for her.
-The behaviour points to the fact that she is having a hard time, she’s not really trying to give you a hard time.
+In this way, behavior is a roadmap to understanding what is going on for her.
+The behavior, although not desirable to you, points to the fact that she is having a hard time, she’s not really trying to give you a hard time.
+It’s about her.

 Replacing the idea that my child is disrespectful and mean with the idea that my child needs help and guidance was the best thing I ever did as a parent.